gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 implementation of the initial functionality.
-During this period, the Gno project experienced a significant increase in contributors, resulting in a surge of new features, bug fixes, and developments many more fronts other than just the VM.
-During this time, the Gno core team grew to three full-time engineers, with hiring underway to add more.
+During this period, the Gno project experienced a significant increase in contributors, resulting in a surge of new features, bug fixes, and developments across multiple areas beyond just the VM.
+The Gno core team grew to three full-time engineers, with hiring underway to add more.

 - Three testnets were launched (test1, test2 and test3), each with significant